aarya-bhatia/irc/README.md

 ## Routing messages

 Observe that the IRC network is a spanning tree structure, so it has no cycles.
-So, it is simple to use a BFS like algorithm to route messages from one server to another.
+We use a BFS like algorithm to route messages from one server to another.

 Suppose we have three clients alice and bob and cat.
 There are three servers A,B and C.